Best Practices

 How often is the Best Practices category updated

 Articles are reviewed against current ICO, ACAS, ISO, NCSC and EDPB guidance on a rolling quarterly cadence.
 When an underlying framework, statute or regulator code publishes a material change, affected articles are flagged with a date-stamped editorial note within five working days and re-published with the updated citation chain.
-In our experience, the categories that age fastest are compliance and product updates; many uk smes typically rely on our quarterly cadence as a low-cost alternative to a paid news subscription.
+The categories that age fastest are compliance and product updates, where regulator decisions land most frequently — for example, a single ICO enforcement decision can date several articles at once.

 Who writes the Best Practices articles